• Enjoy 30% off sitewide* | Limited time only!

 Newborn Hair: What To Expect And How To Care For Baby’s Hair

-In this article, we’ll tell you what to expect when it comes to your newborn’s hair and how to care for it so your little one can have a good hair day every day.
+In this article, we’ll tell you what to expect when it comes to your newborn’s hair, how to help stimulate its growth, how to handle it, and how to care for it so your little one can have a good hair day every day.

 Newborn Hair: What To Expect